Updated July 7, 2023

 It signifies one of the significant challenges of a corporation, where the shareholders elect the management to act as agents and run the business on their behalf.
-So, the management is held responsible to the shareholders and stakeholders.
+Hence, the management is held responsible to the shareholders and stakeholders.

-6. Principle of limited immortality
+6. Principle of Limited Immortality

 This principle indicates that an organization isn’t immortal, but its existence can be extended to the maximum period, which can benefit the stakeholders.
 An organization can remain in existence for an extended period through proper succession planning.